r22n/ary-index/README.md

 # ary-index
 calculate index of array with multi dimensions.

-care your index will be parse into the position of single dimension array.
+your index will be parsed into the position of single dimension array.

-thus, original array can carry, manipualte, clone and serialize easier.
+thus, original array can carry, manipulate, clone and serialize easier.

 ## how to use

 ```
 // declare or reference your array for three-dimensions
-const a = formary([], [3, 3, 3]);
+const a = fromary([], [3, 3, 3]);

 // access to get/set to its position in 1, 2, 2
 a.set('item', 1, 2, 2)